Russia-Ukraine: What to know as Russia attacks Ukraine

 Associated Press

-WARSAW, Poland (AP) — Russian troops launched a broad, three-pronged assault on Ukraine that opened with air and missile strikes on Ukrainian military facilities and included ground troops invading from Crimea.
+WARSAW, Poland (AP) — Russia launched a full-scale invasion of Ukraine that opened with air and missile strikes on Ukrainian military facilities before troops and tanks rolled across the borders from the north, east and south.

-Ukraine’s leadership said at least 40 people had been killed in what it called a “full-scale war” targeting the country from the east, north and south.
-Ukraine said Russia’s intent was to destroy the state of Ukraine, a Western-looking democracy intent on escaping Moscow’s orbit.
+The Ukrainian military fought back on multiple fronts.
+President Volodymyr Zelenskyy said in a video address early Friday that 137 people, both servicemen and civilians, have been killed and hundreds more wounded.

+A senior U.S. defense official said Russia may be intent on seizing Kyiv, the capital, and other key cities and ultimately installing a more friendly government.

-As Ukrainian forces fought back and civilians piled into trains and cars to flee, the U.S. and European leaders rushed to respond, if not directly in Ukraine, with strong financial sanctions to punish Russia.
+As Ukrainian forces fought back and civilians piled into trains and cars to flee, the U.S. and European leaders rushed to punish Russia with strong financial sanctions.
 NATO moved to strengthen its eastern flank.

 Here are the things to know about the conflict over Ukraine and the security crisis in Eastern Europe: